MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-call-data-connector.md

 The following requirements assume that you already have Skype for Business Server deployed in a supported topology.
 For more information about deploying Skype for Business Server and supported topologies, see [Topology Basics](https://docs.microsoft.com/en-us/SkypeForBusiness/plan-your-deployment/topology-basics/topology-basics).

 - Hybrid connectivity.
-If you already have Skype for Business Server deployed, and you want to enable Call Data Connector, you must ensure that you have hybrid connectivity set up between your on-premises and online environments.
+If you already have Skype for Business Server deployed and you want to enable Call Data Connector, you must ensure that you have hybrid connectivity set up between your on-premises and online environments.
 This is sometimes called a split domain configuration.

-   For more information, see [Plan hybrid connectivity between Skype for Business Server and Skype for Business Online](plan-hybrid-connectivity.md) and [Configure hybrid connectivity between Skype for Business Server and Skype for Business Online](configure-hybrid-connectivity.md).
+   For more information, see [Plan hybrid connectivity between Skype for Business Server and Office 365](plan-hybrid-connectivity.md) and [Configure hybrid connectivity between Skype for Business Server and Office 365](configure-hybrid-connectivity.md).

-- To configure Call Data Connector, you must authenticate to your Office 365 tenant and ensure that you the following roles enabled:
+- To configure Call Data Connector, you must authenticate to your Office 365 tenant and ensure that you have the following roles enabled:

    - Skype for Business Server Administrator
    - Office 365 Global Administrator

-- If you have not already done so, turn on Call Quality Dashboard online as described in [Turning on and using Call Quality Dashboard for Microsoft Teams and Skype for Business Online](../../SfbOnline/using-call-quality-in-your-organization/turning-on-and-using-call-quality-dashboard.md).
+- If you have not already done so, turn on Call Quality Dashboard as described in [Turning on and using Call Quality Dashboard for Microsoft Teams and Skype for Business Online](../../SfbOnline/using-call-quality-in-your-organization/turning-on-and-using-call-quality-dashboard.md).

 ## Comparison of on-premises and online Call Quality Dashboard (CQD) reports